valonhaliti/valonhaliti.github.io/_posts/2016-07-03-welcome-to-jekyll.markdown

 ---
 This is my first post in a blog powered by Jekyll.

-Beccause Jekyll offers powerful support for code snippets, let's test it with some JavaScript code:
+Because Jekyll offers powerful support for code snippets, let's test it with some JavaScript code:

 {% highlight javascript %}
 var findMax = function(a, b) {